Model Predictive Mean Field Games for Controlling Multi-Agent Systems: Proposed Method

-The MFG is a framework for calculating the feedforward optimal input of a robot swarm at a fixed time interval from $ t = 0 $ to $ t = T $.
-Considering the use of the MFG for real robot control, modeling errors and disturbances may cause errors between the predicted time evolution of the population and the actual time evolution.
-In order to prevent such errors, it is desirable to perform feedback control in which a control input is sequentially generated based on the observed information of the entire group.
-To achieve this, we propose a \emph{model predictive mean field game (MP-MFG)}, in which at each time $t\in[0,T]$, robots repeatedly solve the MFG of the time interval $ [t, t + \calT] $, where $ \calT \in \bbR_+ $ denotes a fixed prediction time.
-By using the model predictive strategy, the density function observed at each time can be used as an initial condition of the MFG, so that the effects of modeling errors and disturbances are expected to be reduced.
+When the MFG is used for real system control, modeling errors may accumulate over time and cause deviation between the predicted and actual populations.
+To prevent such errors, we propose the MP-MFG, in which at each time step $t\in[0,T]$, the system repeatedly solves the MFG of the time interval $ [t, t + \tilT(t)] $ with a prediction horizon $\tilT(t)>0$.
+The density function observed at each time step is used as an initial condition, which is expected to suppress the effects of modeling errors.

-More specifically, in the MP-MFG, instead of the evaluation function of Eq.~\eqref{eq:general_eval_func}, the following function is minimized: